clydebarrow/esphome-docs-hugo/content/components/lvgl/_index.md

 Themes
 ******

 You can configure a global theme for all widgets of a given type at the top level with the `theme:` configuration variable.
 In the example below, all the `arc`, `slider` and `button` widgets will, by default, use the styles and properties defined here.
-A combination of styles and [states]({{< ref "components/lvgl/widgets#lvgl-widgetproperty-state" >}}) can be chosen for every widget.
+A combination of styles and [- **state** (*Optional*, dict): Widgets or their (sub)parts can have have states, which support separate styling.
+These state styles inherit from the theme, but can be locally set or overridden within style definitions.
+Can be one of:]({{< ref "components/lvgl/widgets#lvgl-widgetproperty-state" >}}) can be chosen for every widget.

 ```yaml
 lvgl: